 We were organic before it was a national certification.
 So when the U.S. Department of Agriculture decided to create standards for organic, they looked to us for guidance.
 Together with other industry leaders, we helped pioneer the organic food industry and, more importantly, we helped make organic food available to more people.

 All of our dishes are non-GMO and we’re a proud supporter of GMO labeling initiatives.
 Because we believe that people have a right to know what they put in their bodies.
-We were also the first to market with non-BPA-lined cans, and we’re happy to see many other food companies following our lead.
+We were also one of the first to market with non-BPA-lined cans, and we’re happy to see many other food companies following our lead.

 Our commitment to organic ensures that farmers aren’t exposed to harmful chemicals and pesticides.
-We've even worked with farmers to make sure that everyone working in the fields is ergonomically fit to maximize comfort.

 When we learned that many of our Spanish-speaking employees weren’t using their health insurance to visit doctors because of language barriers and because they didn’t want to take time off from work, we built on-site Health Centers staffed with bilingual doctors to ensure that all of our employees and their families are getting the proper care they need.